Reiex/SciPP/README.md

 ---

-Once it is compiled, nothing specials need to be done, the SciPP headers are in the folder `include` and you got the compiled library in `lib`.
+Once it is compiled, you just need to link SciPP with your project as you would do with any other library, the SciPP headers are in the folder `include` and you can get the compiled library in `lib`.

 ## Using SciPP